Horse meat: Norway

 In Norway, horse meat is commonly used in cured meats, such as vossakorv and svartpølse, and less commonly as steak, hestebiff.

 In pre-Christian Norway, horse was seen as an expensive animal.
 To eat a horse was to show one had great wealth, and to sacrifice a horse to the gods was seen as the greatest gift one could give.
 When Norwegians adopted Christianity, horse-eating became taboo as it was a religious act for pagans, thus it was considered a sign of heresy.
+These days, consumption of horse meat is considered controversial, but not uncommon.

 Poland

-Older horses are often exported on the hoof to Italy to be slaughtered.
+Older horses are often exported while still alive to Italy to be slaughtered.
 This practice is considered controversial.
 Horses in Poland are treated mostly as companions, and the majority of Poles are against live export for slaughter.
 Poland has a tradition of eating horse meat (e.g., sausage or steak tartare.)
 The consumption of horse meat was highest at times when other meat was scarce, such as during the Second World War and the communist period that followed it.